 Effective July 1, 2020, under SB111, the Utah State Legislature put all public degree-granting colleges and universities and technical colleges under a single governing body, the newly created Utah Board of Higher Education.
 With new guidance by the Commissioner of Higher Education, Dr. David Woolstenhulme, articulations and pathways are continuing to be built providing better coordination among institutions in the state.

 Originally housed in Sky View High School’s new vocational area, BTECH’s administration was moved from building to building over the next thirteen years, including a few at Utah State University.
 Its programs were originally scattered throughout Cache Valley in unused buildings, like the old Tueller Dance Studio, that could accommodate them.
-BTECH was finally able to move to its own location in 1984 when it came to what is now its main campus, the old Wurlitzer piano factory.
-Since then, BTECH has expanded via remodels and building acquisition, adding a branch campus in Brigham City.
-To serve rural high school students, the College expanded to Rich County in 1996 and finally expanded to the former Bourns building in 2005, which became known as Logan Campus - West.
+BTECH was finally able to move to its own location in 1984 when it came to what is now its Logan Campus, the old Wurlitzer piano factory.
+Since then, BTECH has expanded via remodels and building acquisition, adding an extension at the Brigham City Campus.
+To serve rural high school students, the College expanded to Rich County in 1996 and finally expanded to the former Bourns building in 2005.
 BTECH’s first purpose-built building was funded as the #1 priority in the State in the 2020 Legislative Session and later became another casualty of COVID-19.
 Funds were restored in 2021 for the new Health Sciences building.

 Since its inception in 1971, BTECH has had four directors/presidents.
 It opened under Director Stanley S. Richardson, the former State Supervisor of Vocational Agriculture in Idaho, who served until 1973.
 He laid vital groundwork for the future of the college, building cooperative relationships and course offerings began to flourish.
 He was followed by Director Samuel H. Gordon, who was the former Director of Vocational Education in Box Elder County.
 Director Gordon worked on promoting technical education in Box Elder until his retirement in 1975, when Dr. Richard L. Maughan came to BTECH.
 Dr. Maughan began his leadership and served as Director, Superintendent, and President for 40 years, until his retirement in 2015.
 Dr. Maughan shaped vocational and technical education in the Bear River Region and across the entire state of Utah.
 He lobbied endlessly for technical education to receive funding and support from local businesses and the legislature.